ghxiao/city-bench/README.md

 `source source_id source_parameter` has to be configured according to the input source:

-* Postgres/PostGIS connections: `connection_id  sql_statement`
+* Postgres/PostGIS relations: `connection_id  sql_statement`

    The `connection_id` refers to `CONNECTION` from the defintions.
 `sql_statement` defines the SQL "Select-From-Where" statement which is executed on the refered database.
 The result can be processed a set of n-tuples, which can be accessed by its index in the `target` step.
 For instance,

-   `source id1  SELECT osm_id, name, ST_AsEWKT(way) AS geo FROM planet_osm_polygon WHERE leisure = 'park'`
+   `source id1  SELECT osm_id, name, ST_AsEWKT(way) AS geo FROM planet_osm_polygon WHERE leisure = 'park'`, reads all the spatial objects from OSM which are parks.

-* Text files: `file_id`
+* Text files: `file_id reg_exp`

    Text files are directly linked to the definition in `FILE`.
-The refered file is read and from each line and a n-tuple is created according to the field delimiter.
+The refered file is read line-by-line resulting in an n-tuple base on the field delimiter.
+If `reg_exp` is empty all lines are returned, otherwise only the line which fullfile the regular expression are returned.
 For instance,

    `source id2`

 * Python scripts:  `script_id parameter`